European earnings forecast to beat the U.S.

 Among well-covered UK companies with a market cap of more than £10bn, earnings expectations for the year are highest for miners Rio Tinto and Anglo American.
 Their profits are forecast to grow 5%-7%.
 Building materials firms Wolseley and CRH are next, with annual earnings forecast to rise about 2% on the year.

-Indeed, miners are again expected to lead for the year in terms of profit growth among London's largest 350 listed firms.
+Indeed, miners are again expected to lead for the year in terms of profit growth among London’s largest 350 listed firms, as shown by the graphic below.
 Energy producers are seen as close behind, whilst utilities are forecast to keep lagging.